SESYNC-ci/advanced-git-lesson/docs/_slides/issue.md

 **FIXME add some more examples/details about issues**

-Issues are a useful feature of GitHub.com.
-The user interface is fairly easy to figure out so I will not spend a lot of time explaining how to use it.
-Instead I will highlight a few ways to improve your workflow using issues.
+Issues are a useful feature of GitHub.com that can greatly improve your workflow.
+The user interface is fairly easy to figure out.
+This is just a plug to encourage everyone to make them a part of their workflow!

 ===